Medically reviewed by Drugs.com. Last updated on Feb 17, 2022.

 It is very important that your doctor check your progress at regular visits to make sure warfarin is working properly.
 Blood tests, such as an INR, are needed to check for proper dosage and unwanted side effects.
 Be sure to keep all appointments.

 Using warfarin while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant during treatment and for at least 1 month after the last dose.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+If you think you have become pregnant while using warfarin, tell your doctor right away.

 Make sure any doctor or dentist who treats you knows that you are using warfarin.
 You may need to stop using warfarin several days before having surgery or medical tests.